anhdo1896/car-hacking-ids/README.md

 # Car Hacking IDS

 ## Objective
-This study to develop the best model for IDS based to detect attacks in CAN Bus.
+This study is to develop the best model for IDS based to detect attacks in CAN Bus.

 I used and analyzed the deep learning-based IDS, using Convolutional Neural Networks (CNNs) and optimizing it with transfer learning, and ensemble learning, this method proposed by Li Yang and Abdallah Shami.
 The models contained in this study are VGG16, VGG19, Xception, InceptionResnet, and Inception for training on vehicle network traffic data.